azl6/aws-lambda-step-functions/README.md

 # Practices that I want to do

 1. Throw a CW alarm on the number of concurrent executions and throttling of a lambda function
+2. Integrate Lambda with SQS queue to automatically process messages as soon as they reach SQS
+3. Integrate Lambda with S3 Event Notifications

 # Pro tips